grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 }
 ```

-Johnny: Go on, I think you will be able to write this Statement mostly without my help.
+**Johnny**: Go on, I think you will be able to write this Statement mostly without my help.

-Benjamin: The beginning looks easy.
+**Benjamin**: The beginning looks easy.
 I'll add a new Statement which I don't know yet what I'm going to call.

 ```csharp
 public class TicketOfficeCommandFactorySpecification